- Publications and resources

 Issued: 1 September 2014

-There are two parts to the pre-flight assessment:
+There are two parts to the GELP assessment:

-- The HOFO also needs to interview the applicant to check their English language proficiency.
+- The HOO also needs to interview the applicant to check their English language proficiency.

 Student pilots must be authorised each time they fly.
 Language proficiency and their familiarity with the rules, procedures and standard radio communications phraseology (relevant to the proposed flight) must be considered by the instructor authorising the flight.